 5 Things You Need to Know About an Ectopic Pregnancy

-Ectopic pregnancies are scary and sad since they always result in the loss of the pregnancy.
+Ectopic pregnancies are scary and sad and always result in the loss of the pregnancy.
 If you are trying to conceive, or if you’ve experienced an ectopic pregnancy in the past, there are some important things you ought to know.
 We’ve collected these 5 Things You Need to Know About Ectopic Pregnancy to help you understand what it is, how it’s treated, and what it means for your future fertility.

 1. What is Ectopic Pregnancy?

 Ectopic pregnancy is a pregnancy that grows anywhere other than the lining of the uterus.
-That means that a fertilized egg (called an embryo) attaches and grows in a fallopian tube, an ovary, the cervix or even the outside wall of the uterus.
+That means that a fertilized egg (called an embryo) attaches and grows in a fallopian tube, an ovary, the cervix, or even the outside wall of the uterus.
 Approximately 2% or less of pregnancies in the United States are ectopic.
 These pregnancies are potentially dangerous for the life of the pregnant woman.
 Education, early detection, and treatment are vital to the health of a woman.

 2. What Makes an Ectopic Pregnancy More Likely to Occur?